 The Comprehensive Treatment Planning (CTP) examination is a computer-based examination administered at Prometric test centers.
 The exam consists of three (3) patient cases of varying complexity, one of which is a pediatric patient.
-For each case, Candidates assess patient history, photographs, radiographs, and clinical information in order to create and submit a treatment plan.
+For each case, candidates assess patient history, photographs, radiographs, and clinical information in order to create and submit a treatment plan.
 Candidates are required to answer questions, construct responses, and perform tasks related to each case.
 These include constructing appropriate pharmacy prescriptions and case specific dental laboratory work authorizations, when required.
 Candidates are allowed three (3) hours to complete the CTP exam.
 A 15-minute tutorial is provided prior to the beginning of the examination.
 Candidate scoring is completed by calibrated examiners utilizing published scoring criteria rating scales.

 Communication at any time with other individuals regarding the contents of the CTP examination is considered unethical conduct.
-If a Candidate engages in Improper Performance or Unethical Conduct, in addition to dismissal from the exam, failure of the exam, or reduction in an exam score, WREB reserves the right to take any other reasonable action WREB deems appropriate, including, but not limited to reporting the Candidate to: (i) the various state licensing boards, (ii) the Candidate's dental school, (iii) other dental or dental hygiene testing organizations, or (iv) other professional organizations.
+If a candidates engages in Improper Performance or Unethical Conduct, in addition to dismissal from the exam, failure of the exam, or reduction in an exam score, WREB reserves the right to take any other reasonable action WREB deems appropriate, including, but not limited to withholding exam results and requiring retesting or reporting the candidate to: (i) the various state licensing boards, (ii) the candidate's dental school, (iii) other dental or dental hygiene testing organizations, or (iv) other professional organizations.